-EDD Debit Card Program Rife with Fraud, Reports of Unemployed Californians Not Getting Their Money - California Political Review
+EDD debit card program rife with fraud, reports of unemployed Californians not getting their money - California Political Review

 This past July, the federal Consumer Financial Protection Bureau (CFPB) fined Bank of America $225 million over the bank’s botched disbursement of unemployment benefits in multiple states during the height of the pandemic.

 But our investigation has found innocent people are still being left in the lurch.
-Enter the search terms “BofA” and “EDD” in the CFPB website and you’ll see more than 3 million complaints from about a dozen states.
+Enter the search terms “BofA” and “EDD” in the CFPB website and you’ll see complaints from about a dozen states.

 In recent weeks, beneficiaries have complained that their funds have been frozen for a year or that they had thousands transferred out of their account.
 Bank of America says it froze accounts due to widespread fraud, but in a letter to California lawmakers, the finance giant admitted at one point as many as 488,000 accounts in California were frozen.